alainashinde/gazev5/README.md

 FEATURES THAT NEED TO BE FIXED IN FUTURE:
-- Priority 1: reward system in Today Summary (ur focused for X minutes)
+- Priority 1: reward system in Today Summary (ur focused for X minutes) -- wont do in notifs cus thats prob just more distracting
 - nicer logo/design touches
 - lowk need a better sound thats not as annoying for ding.mp3